elasticio/api-docs/source/includes/_recipes.md

 }
 ```

-This resource allows you to retrieve a recipe by its identifier.
-If the recipe with given ID does not belong to the current
+This resource allows you to retrieve a recipe by its ID.
-user or to one of his Workspace, an error is returned.

 ### HTTP Request